Link To All Ferret Health Care Articles

 When your veterinarian palpates (probes) your ferrets tummy with his/her hands, your vet might notice that the ferret’s liver is larger than normal.
 The livers of dogs, cats and ferrets should not be palpable farther to the rear than their last rib.

 I mentioned that your ferret’s liver is the clearing house for many important metabolic functions.
-It relies on a steady stream of nutrients and signaling compounds making what’s needed, altering and excreting what isn’t needed and excreting those compounds through the bile. (ref)
+It relies on a steady stream of nutrients and signaling compounds making what’s needed, altering and excreting what isn’t needed and excreting those compounds through its bile.

 Inflammatory Bowel Disease

 Just the fact that your ferret has little interest in eating is sufficient to affect its liver.
 Read more about that farther down under hepatic lipidosis.
 IBD is an inflammatory disease.
 In more serious cases, that inflammation is not limited to the intestinal lining.
-The same situation occurs in cats with IBD. (ref)
+The same situation occurs in cats with IBD.
+You can read about that problem in cats here.

 Human Influenza

 You can read my article on influenza in ferrets here.
 If you do you will learn that although influenza can spread between ferrets in close contact, it is usually contracted from a human sneeze or cough.
 And just like in humans, the prevalent flu strain of the year can be quite severe or mild.
 Ferrets are the animal of choice when evaluating flu strains (=clades=subtypes) for severity and developing vaccines to counter particularly severe flu subtypes.
 So we know quite a bit about how ferrets are affected.
 Certain flu strains, like the Vietnam H5N1 variety that we think jumped from birds to mammals is particularly severe when ferrets catch it.
-Among the organs that it effects outside of the lungs is the liver. (ref) The 2016/2017 strain affected ferrets livers as well. (ref1, ref2)
+Among the organs that it effects outside of the lungs is the liver.
+The 2016/2017 strain affected ferrets livers as well.
+Through 2024, all strains of human influenza virus affect ferrets. (read here)

 The liver is also a sieve that traps things passing through it in the blood stream.
 As such, it occasionally traps the cancerous lymphocytes that constitute ferret lymphoma.